AS/NZS · Australian Standard · Structural Steel

 Frequently Asked Questions

 AS/NZS 1554 is the joint Australian and New Zealand standard for structural steel welding.
 Part 1 (AS/NZS 1554.1) covers arc welding of steel structures and establishes requirements for welding procedure qualification, welder qualification, fabrication, and inspection.
-The standard is referenced by the National Construction Code in Australia and the Building Code in New Zealand, making compliance mandatory for structural steel welding in both countries.
+The standard is referenced by the National Construction Code in Australia (through AS 4100, Steel Structures) and by the Building Code in New Zealand (through NZS 3404), making compliance mandatory for structural steel welding in both countries.
 It covers seven arc welding processes and classifies welds into GP (General Purpose) and SP (Structural Purpose) categories with different acceptance criteria.
+AS/NZS 1554 is published as a series of seven parts (1554.1 through 1554.7) covering different fabrication categories; Part 1 covers welding of steel structures and is the most commonly cited part of the series.

 AS/NZS 1554.1 determines preheat using continuous curves in Clause 5.3.4, not discrete lookup tables like AWS D1.1 or CSA W59.
 The procedure requires calculating the carbon equivalent (CE = C + Mn/6 + (Cr+Mo+V)/5 + (Ni+Cu)/15) to determine the weldability group, then using the combined thickness and heat input to read the preheat temperature from the curves in Figures 5.3.4(A), (B), or (C).
 Figure A is the weldability index chart, Figure B covers hydrogen-controlled processes, and Figure C covers MMAW with non-hydrogen-controlled electrodes.